 Lifestyle and home remedies

 - Preventing infection.
-A child, adolescent or adult who has severe heart defects might need to take preventive antibiotics before certain dental and surgical procedures.
+A child, adolescent or adult who has severe heart defects might need to take preventive antibiotics before certain dental procedures and surgeries.
 Your or your child's doctor can tell you if this is necessary.
-Maintaining good oral hygiene and getting regular dental checkups are excellent ways to help prevent infection.
+Maintaining good oral hygiene and getting regular dental checkups are important ways to help prevent infection.

-If you're an adult who has congenital heart disease, you might have concerns, such as:
+If you're an adult who has congenital heart disease, you might have other concerns, including:

 - Employment.
-Having a congenital heart defect generally won't limit your career options.
-If you have serious heart rhythm problems or the potential for life-threatening complications, evaluation by a specialty team is needed to determine risk, provide therapy and counsel people regarding employment.
+If you have serious heart rhythm problems or the potential for life-threatening complications, evaluation by a specialty team is needed to determine your specific risk, provide therapy and counsel you regarding employment.

 Coping and support

-To help coordinate your or your child's care, you might prepare a brief note with your or your child's diagnosis, medications, surgeries and dates, and the cardiologist's name and number.
-This note will provide necessary information to others who might care for your child and will help any new doctor understand your or your child's health history.
+- Keep a diary.
+To help coordinate your or your child's care, you might keep a notebook with your or your child's diagnosis, medications, surgeries and dates, and the cardiologist's name and number.
+This information will be valuable to others who might care for your child and will help any new doctor understand your or your child's health history.

+- Review your health insurance plan.
 If you change health insurance plans, be sure your new plan will cover your or your child's care.
-Some plans might not allow coverage for pre-existing conditions or might require a waiting period.
+Some plans might not allow coverage for preexisting conditions or might require a waiting period.